Graduate Teaching Assistantships

 Graduate Teaching Assistantships (GTAs) are awarded based on merit, departmental funding, academic performance prior to entering the program and prior performance as a GTA (for current GTAs seeking continuing funding), and are determined by the faculty and Graduate Committee as a whole.

-Incoming or prospective graduate students who wish to be considered for GTA must submit their other graduate application materials to the office no later than the October 1 deadline.
+Incoming or prospective graduate students who wish to be considered for GTA must submit their other graduate application materials to the office no later than February 15, for the Fall semester.
 Calls with detailed instructions will be sent out to those who have met the deadline to be considered for a GTA for the academic year in which they seek admission.

 Graduate Research Assistantships